-The City of Oxford maintains two individual major governmental funds.
-Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund and the Capital Project Fund, which are considered major funds.
+The City of Oxford maintains three individual major governmental funds.
+Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, the Capital Project Fund, and the SPLOST 2011 Capital Project Fund which are considered major funds.